Stylised illustration of a live band by The Jetset Society on stage at a ballroom dance evening

 No, not automatically.
 Professional live music is planned around the room, guest count, occasion and event phase.
 Reception and dinner are treated differently from a later dance floor.

-What is cheaper: live band or DJ?
+Which is cheaper: live band or DJ?

 Which option fits a ball or gala?